mmarxe/cosmosdb/README.md

-# Cosmos DB PHP-Wrapper for REST API
+# PHP-Wrapper for Azure Cosmos DB

 This is a wrapper around the REST API to make it simpler to utilize Azure Cosmos DB from your php services such as Wordpress or Laravel.